-Breakfast Lunch Dinner Incidentals In-State Travel \$13.00 \$15.00 \$26.00 \$5.00 Out-of-State Travel GSA Rates www.gsa.gov/perdiem
+Breakfast Lunch Dinner Incidentals In-State Travel \$14.00 \$16.00 \$29.00 \$5.00 Out-of-State Travel GSA Rates www.gsa.gov/perdiem

-For overnight travelers to be reimbursed for meal expenses on travel days, the following criteria must be met:

-- Breakfast- Leave home before 6:30 A.M - Lunch- Leave their official station before 11:00 A.M. or return to their official station after 2:00 P.M. - Dinner- Be unable to return home before 7:30 P.M.
+To be reimbursed for breakfast expenses, the traveler must, out of business necessity, leave home before 6:30 a.m.
+To be reimbursed for lunch expenses, the traveler must, out of business necessity, leave their official station before 11:00 a.m. or return to their official station after 2:00 p.m.
+To be reimbursed for dinner expenses, the traveler must, out of business necessity, be unable to return home before 7:30 p.m.
 By claiming a meal on the Travel Expense Reimbursement Voucher you are attesting that your arrival/departure times are in accordance with the above policy and the time does not need to be noted on the Travel Expense Reimbursement Voucher.